...

 6. Be courteous to court personnel;

-7. Check files before trial and temporary orders hearings for relevant pleadings and have in front of the file; and
+7. Check files before trial and temporary orders hearings for relevant pleadings and have them in front of the file; and

 8. Certificate of Conference for CPS, for special status, and modification of temporary orders.